 In the United States and other developing countries, there is also a childhood obesity issue connected to poor air quality.
 While it might seem odd to talk about overweight children in an article that focuses on air pollution, research from the University of Southern California shows that air pollution may be causing higher obesity rates.
 The study found that children who have asthma are 51% more likely to develop obesity.
 It also found that children with asthma who used an inhaler during an asthma attack were 43% less likely to be obese.

 Poor air quality can also have an impact at school.
-Although a report from the EPA does not necessarily explain why, it says that poor air quality at school can increase absences and lower the level of mental concentration, making it more difficult for teachers to perform their important work while also creating challenges for administrators.
+The EPA says that poor air quality at school can increase absences and lower the level of mental concentration and productivity, making it more difficult for teachers to perform their important work while also creating challenges for administrators.